cortexlabs/cortex/docs/workloads/realtime/example.md

 message Message {
     string text = 1;
 }
 ```

-And set the `predictor.protobuf_path` field in the API spec to point to the `predictor.proto` file.
+Set the `predictor.protobuf_path` field in the API spec to point to the `predictor.proto` file:

 ```yaml
 # text_generator.yaml